Create Pipelines

 3. Learn more about the Triggering Data

-5. Start the Pipeline
+5. Save Pipeline

-To install and activate your pipeline, click Start Pipeline in the pipeline editor screen or the play button from the project's Pipeline page.
-If you are unable to click Start Pipeline, or that the installation process has failed, it might be due to configuration issues of your pipeline nodes or errors in the pipeline composition:
+If you are unable to click Publish, or that the installation process has failed, it might be due to configuration issues of your pipeline nodes or errors in the pipeline composition:

 1. To monitor node configuration issues, hover over the warning/errors icons on the nodes to see what issues need to be resolved.
 Resolve the issue, and the warning/error icon should disappear.